haritzmedina/highlightAndGo/README.md

 Chrome extension that tracks highlighting activity while reading primary studies, and accordingly populates the Google Sheets application at hand.

 # For End-users
 End users require a hypothesis and Google Sheet account.
-The extension can be downloaded from [Chrome Store](https://chrome.google.com/webstore/detail/highlightgo/bihmalipgnlomidlpekdnoohiejppfmo).
+Download extension from [Chrome Store](https://chrome.google.com/webstore/detail/highlightgo/bihmalipgnlomidlpekdnoohiejppfmo).

+End-users documentation is in the [For End-users wiki page](https://github.com/haritzmedina/highlightAndGo/wiki/For-end-users).

 # For developers